 When plants cannot be successfully overwintered in the field, they can be vernalized in storage.
 Before the first frost, dig up the entire plant, roots and all.
 Replant Brussels sprout plants into containers filled with slightly moist potting mix or sand.
 Then, find a place to store your plants.
 The optimum storage conditions for Brussels sprout vernalization ranges from 34-39 degrees F and 80-95% relative humidity.
 A traditional root cellar is ideal but garages, sheds, and other unheated structures work well in some climates.

 In the spring, when the soil can be worked, replant Brussels sprouts in your garden.
-Space plants at least 36 inches apart.
-Staking the plants is recommended to support talk seed stalks.
+Space plants at least 18–24 inches apart in rows that are at least 36 inches apart.
+Staking the plants is recommended to support tall seed stalks.

 After flowering and producing seed pods, pods will become dry and turn brown as the seeds inside also mature and brown.
-As with many of the Brassica crops, the window of time for an optimal harvest may be short as mature pods will begin to shatter and bird predation can become a problem.
+As with many of the Brassica crops, the window of time for an optimal harvest may be short because mature pods can be lost to shattering and bird predation.

 Gather seeds by cutting entire branches or by harvesting whole plants.
 Because of this species’ tendency to shatter, the harvested material should be placed on drop cloths or in containers to prevent seed loss.

 Thresh branches of mature fruit by rubbing the pods between your hands or by flailing the brittle pods against any surface that will cause fruits to break open.